 Philip Marshall QC, representing the RBoS Shareholders Action Group, last December told the judge he that RBS’s £41.8m costs estimate was “intimidatory”, meaning deliberately designed to scare off litigants.
 The size of the Herbert Smith Freehills estimate has made securing after-the-event insurance cover – which pays costs in the event of cases being unsuccessful – critical for all the claimant groups.

-The other two groups of claimants, which have not yet served writs on the bank, are led by the US law firm Quinn Emmanuel Urquhart & Sullivan, and the London-based firm Leon Kaye Solicitors.
+The other two groups of claimants, which have not yet served writs on the bank, are led by US law firm Quinn Emanuel Urquhart & Sullivan, and London-based firm Leon Kaye Solicitors.

-In December Judge Mr Justice Hildyard gave Quinn Emmanuel and Leon Kaye until the next case-management hearing on 23 May to either issue proceedings or confirm that they are issuing proceedings.
-Leon Kay senior partner Leon Kaye, representing more than 8,000 individual investors, said “I propose to issue proceedings before the limitation period expires at the end of May.”
+In December Judge Mr Justice Hildyard gave Quinn Emanuel and Leon Kaye until the next case-management hearing on 23 May to either issue proceedings or confirm that they are issuing proceedings.
+Leon Kay senior partner Leon Kaye, representing more than 8,000 individual investors, told the Sunday Herald “I propose to issue proceedings before the limitation period expires at the end of May.”

-However some rival litigants are suspicious of the motives of the Quinn Emmanuel group, believing its clients – Legal & General, Prudential, Scottish Widows, Standard Life, and the Universities Superannuation Scheme – may have a different agenda to other claimants.
+However rival litigants are suspicious of the motives of the Quinn Emanuel group, believing its clients – Legal & General, Prudential, Scottish Widows, Standard Life, and the Universities Superannuation Scheme – have a different agenda to other claimants.

-This is because, as RBS’s defence (served by Herbert Smith Freehills on 13 December 2013) implied, the bank made some of the five investment management groups, whose joint claim is worth £1.3bn, “insiders” ahead of the rights issue announcement and during the capital-raising process.
-The bank is understood to have made them privy to the fact its financial position was was weaker than it was publicly admitting, telling them its core tier-1 capital ratio had sunk as low as 3.6% during the first half of 2008.
+This is because, as RBS’s defence, served by Herbert Smith Freehills on 13 December 2013, made clear, the bank made these investment management groups, whose joint claim is worth £1.3bn, “insiders” ahead of the rights issue announcement and during the capital-raising process.
+The bank is understood to have done so by making them privy to the fact its financial position was weaker than it was publicly admitting — telling them its core tier-1 capital ratio had sunk as low as 3.6% during the first half of 2008.

-Some believe the Quinn Emmanuel claimants’ alleged “insider” status gives them a vested interest in either collapsing the case or settling for derisory compensation in a bid to avoid embarrassment.
-Investors who channeled funds into the RBS rights issue via these pension and investment firms may be entitled to ask why, given the firms apparently knowledge of RBS’s true financial position in early 2008, they chose to take up their rights in the 11-for-18 capital raising.
+Some believe the Quinn Emanuel claimants’ alleged “insider” status gives them a vested interest in collapsing the case or settling for derisory compensation in a bid to avoid embarrassment.
+Investors who channeled funds into the RBS rights issue via these pension and investment firms may be entitled to ask why, given the firms’ apparent knowledge of RBS’s true financial position in early 2008, why they chose to take up their rights in the 11-for-18 capital raising.

 One legal source suggested that as a result of this: “Quinn Emmanuel claimants have a vested interest is seeing the action scuppered or settling out of Court for a nominal amount of compensation.”